Enki013/Forum-ASP.NET-Core/README.md

 ## Contact

-For any questions or feedback, please contact us at [email@example.com](mailto:email@example.com).
+For any questions or feedback, please contact us at [enki0013@gmail.com](mailto:enki0013@gmail.com).

----

-Bu metin, projenin genel özelliklerini, kurulum adımlarını, kullanımını ve diğer önemli bilgileri içermektedir.